simonsimson/responsible-data-science-2023/README.md

 Session 1: Introductory session with assignment of presentation topics

 26.4 , 15.15 – 18.30 h
-Session 2: Applied ethics and Responsible Data Science as socio-technical challenges
+Session 2: Applied ethics and Value-Sensitive Design for Data Science and AI

 27.4 , 15.15 – 18.30 h
 Session 3: discrimination, fairness and diversity